-Well/Spring Name Geologic Setting/Sensitivity Gravity Feed Mine Source Coal Mines-High Sensitivity
+Well/Spring Name Geologic Setting/Sensitivity Well 1 Coal Mines-High Sensitivity

-The Kimball-Landgraff-Eckman Water System serves a population of approximately 318 people.
-The supply is from a single gravity feed mine source.
-The source provides an average daily production of about 44,000 gallons per day.
-(This estimate is based on population and typical water use allowing for a high proportion unaccounted for.
-No records are kept by the system) Coal Mines are areas where underground mining has occurred leaving an underground void that functions as a ground water drain for all of the permeable rocks above it.
+The UPCC-Indian Ridge water system serves a population of approximately 278 people.
+The supply is from a single well into an abandoned coalmine.
+The well is pumped to provide an average daily production of unknown quantity.
+Coal Mines are areas where underground mining has occurred leaving an underground void that functions as a ground water drain for all of the permeable rocks above it.
 The mines may store a large quantity of water or may deplete surrounding ground water for an entire area if the mine is draining freely.

-The estimated land area (approximately 72.5 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 115.3 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, Gannett Fleming, used a modified volumetric flow equation with hydrogeologic mapping to determine the source water protection area (delineation).
 Groundwater flow was determined from structural geology of coalmine maps where applicable.
 Mine maps and USGS 7.5 minute topographic maps were used in this process as well.
-The secondary zone represents an area of influence within the coalmine that is outside a five-year time of travel using hydrogeologic calculations.
+No secondary zone was established for this system although there probably should be because of the huge extent of the mine.